Authenticate a document for use outside Canada

 Canada is not a signatory of the Hague Convention and therefore does not fall within its requirements.

-Instead, Canada requires, and is required to provide a Certificate of Authentication.
+Instead, Canada is required to provide a Certificate of Authentication.